ISISNeutronMuon/MDMC/doc/pages/installation/docker/docker-compose-run.rst

 .. code-block:: bash

   docker-compose up

+It is not necessary to download the latest version of the MDMC container before running the :code:`up` command; however if you would like to then please precede it with :code:`docker-compose pull`.

 Any notebooks which had been previously saved will still be available, unless you explicitly remove the Docker volume (using :code:`docker volume rm`).